craigfay/changelog/README.md

 # Dec 24, 2019
 * Rust doesn't compile directly to machine code.
 Instead it compiles to [LLVM](https://llvm.org/), and uses LLVM to produce machine code.
 LLVM can be configured to produce code for a wide range of processors, making it fairly straightforward to cross compile -- meaning to compile code meant for another CPU than where the compiler is running.
+* UART, USART, RS-232, and I2C are all examples of [Serial Protocols](https://electronics.stackexchange.com/questions/37814/usart-uart-rs232-usb-spi-i2c-ttl-etc-what-are-all-of-these-and-how-do-th), which are used for transmitting data over time.
+Hardware devices communicate with eachother using these protocols.

 # Dec 23, 2019
 * The [Deutsche Oracle](https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm) problem may seem trivial or contrived, but it's important because it was a precursor to [Simon's Algorithm](https://en.wikipedia.org/wiki/Simon%27s_problem), which was a precursor to [Shor's Algorithm](https://en.wikipedia.org/wiki/Simon%27s_problem), which allows us to factor large numbers more efficiently than is possible with classical computing.